syamj/ansible-to-k8s-single-node/README.md

 # ansible-to-k8s-single-node

-Deploy Kubernetes to a single node using kubeadm.
+Deploy Kubernetes to a single node using kubeadm via ansible-playbook